Unprocessed Ballots Status

 Other ballots that are processed after Election Day include provisional ballots opens new window (processed similar to vote-by-mail ballots), conditional voter registration provisional ballots, and ballots that are damaged or cannot be machine-read and must be remade by elections officials.

-State law requires county elections officials to report final official results to the Secretary of State by July 3, 2026.
-The Secretary of State has until July 10, 2026, to certify the results of the election.
-For the most up-to-date vote counts before the statewide certified results are published, you may contact a county elections officeopens new window directly.
+County elections officials must report their final results to the Secretary of State by June 25, 2026.The Secretary of State will certify the results shortly thereafter.
+For the most up-to-date vote counts before the certified results are published, you may contact a county elections officeopens new window directly.